RubenEschauzier/quweda_link_queue_content_analysis/content/experiment_setup.md

 Note the presence of cMatch, the reachability criterion described in [](cite:cites hartig2012foundations).
 We do not consider the cAll criterion, as it will lead to an impractical number of followed links.
 When we dereference a URI, we can record whether we discover this URI from a triple with one of the previously mentioned predicates, thus giving us information on the type of document we are dereferencing.
-This prior knowledge of the data we query can potentially serve as the basis of a link prioritization algorithm or augment the algorithms in [](#relatedwork).
+This prior knowledge of the data can potentially serve as the basis of a link prioritization algorithm or augment the algorithms in [](#relatedwork).

 <figure id="tab:priorities" class="table" markdown="1">